 “Mark, I think.” she led us to the middle of the room, which was currently being used as a dance floor.
 They pushed all the furniture up against the wall.

-I swayed my hips as beautiful liar started playing taking a sip of my drink.
-Whatever this stuff was it was delicious.
+I swayed my hips as beautiful liar started playing, taking a sip of my drink.
+Whatever this stuff was, it was delicious.
 During my dancing some guy came up behind me placing his hands on my hips, moving along with me.
 Usually I’d move away since I’m dating Duff, but he stood me up.
 So I was going to have some fun tonight.
 Tonight, I was single.

 I looked up at Sydney raising an eyebrow, silently asking her if he was cute or not.
 She giggled and gave me a thumbs up, before moving to dance with some guy.

 As the music changed to something more upbeat the guy started grinding into me.
 I stiffened when I felt something hard being pressed into my butt.
-Oh my gosh does he have a Boner?
+Oh my gosh, does he have a Boner?
 My cheeks started burning as I pulled away from him, quickly going towards the kitchen.
 I didn’t want to have that much fun.

 As I walked toward the kitchen, I could feel eyes on me, which was expected considering I was at a party.
 But this stare felt different from the others.
-I can’t explain it, but it feels sinister, like whoever was watching wanted to harm me.
+I can’t explain it, but it felt sinister, like whoever was watching wanted to harm me.
 It stood out from the other stares of lust and curiosity.
 I looked over my shoulder, only to see drunk teens dancing.
 Maybe I was just being paranoid, like at the movie theater.
 I doubted any one wanted to harm me here at this party.
+Besides the host.

 Once I made it to the kitchen, I filled my cup up halfway before downing it.
 Before filling it back up again.